LeonardoLupori/wholeBrain_PNN_analysis/README.md

 ## wholebrain_tools package

-Analysis in this work were conducted with the help of custom code wrapped in a python package.
+Analysis in this work was conducted with the help of custom code wrapped in a python package.
 This package contains the following modules:

 - **aba**: handling of the Allen Brain Atlas
 - **stats**: tools for statistical analysis